CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 To begin working with and viewing USD files, usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).
 Walking through most of the usdview section is extremely helpful to the installation process and understanding the basics.

 ## Blender
-Now that we have worked with coding basic objects with USD fies and viewing them in usdview, it is time to move to a more robust application: *Blender*.
+Now that we have worked with coding basic objects with USD files and viewing them in usdview, it is time to move to a more robust application: *Blender*.

 To begin working with Blender, the download and documentation can be found [here](https://www.blender.org/download/).
 At the time of composing this documentation, the next version of Blender, **5.1**, has been released.

 ### Aside: STL -> USD using Blender
-To demonstrate some of the flexibility USD has to offer, we tested converting a STL (.stl) file to a USD (.usda) file and loading this into usdview.
+To demonstrate some of the flexibility USD has to offer, we tested converting an STL (.stl) file to a USD (.usda) file and loading this into usdview.
 This can be done simply by:
 1. Downloading any STL file of your choosing (or creating your own)
 2. Opening the file in Blender
 3. Exporting as a USD file